TechAngle/ProxoParser/README.md

 5. Once the process is complete, the proxies will be saved to a file in the parsed directory.

 # Contributing
 If you want to contribute to ProxoParser, feel free to fork the repository and submit a pull request with your enhancements.
-We welcome any improvements or new features that can make the tool more robust and efficient.
+I welcome any improvements or new features that can make the tool more robust and efficient.

 # Author
 ### Vladislav (TechAngle)